castlesmadeofcode/Stay-Safr/README.md

-# Bangazon Django App Project Setup
+# Stay Safr Django App Project Setup

 1. Clone down the repo and `cd` into it
 1. Set up your virtual environment: